-Either the weight or liquid volume in the container in standard measurements, followed by metric equivalents.
+ht or liquid volume in the container in standard measurements, followed by metric equivalents.
 This should be located on the bottom third of the main panel.
 FDA has specific minimum type sizes, so make the type face nice and big to be safe.
 Honey is measured by weight - maple syrup as a liquid.